snovakovic/wiggle/README.md

       maxWidth: 767
     }]);

-  // We are subscribing to names defined during initiation of wiggle. screen.on('mobile', function() {
+  // We are subscribing to names defined during initialization of wiggle. screen.on('mobile', function() {
     console.log('Function that will be executed if current screen size is mobile and every time screen size switches to mobile');
   });